Congress of Local and Regional Authorities: Monitoring Committee

 The Monitoring Committee was established to follow the implementation of the commitment and obligations of the member states to the European Charter of Local Self-Government.
 It organises monitoring visits and drafts reports and recommendations on the situation of the local and regional democracy in the member states concerned.
 It encourages member states to evaluate the situation of local democracy, in relation to the Charter, and identifies the obstacles that prevent them from implementing it fully.
 The members of this Committee can be found here.

 Governance Committee

-The Governance Committee is responsible for affairs relating to the Congress' statutory mandate.
+The Governance Committee is responsible for affairs relating to the Congress's statutory mandate.
 These include public finance, cross border and inter-regional co-operation and e-democracy as well as co-operation with intergovernmental bodies.
 The site of the Congress contains a list with the members of this Committee.

-Current Affairs Committee
+Social Inclusion Committee

-The Current Affairs Committee deals with the role of regional and local governments in light of the challenges of modern society.
-It works on thematic issues, such as inclusive societies and citizen participation, education, inter religious and intercultural dialogue, protection of children from sexual abuse, youth participation, integration of migrants, from the point of view of the core values of the Council of Europe.
 The members of this Committee can be found on the site of the Congress.